 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. frequency (AEF), the anode effect duration (AED) and the project slope coefficient.
-The table " B .7.1 Data and parameters monitored" of the PDD does not present all the parameters that need to be monitored.
-According to the methodology, the current efficiency needs to be monitored.
+Final Concl.
 B.8.2.
 Will all monitored data required for verification and issuance be kept for two years after the end of the crediting period or the last issuance of CERs, for this project activity, whichever occurs later? /1/ DR Details of the data to be collected, calibration of measurement instruments, and the frequency of data recording, format and storage location are described.
-The recording frequency and storage of the data seems appropriate for the project. ОК B.9.
+The recording frequency and storage of the data seems appropriate for the project.
+OK B.9.
 Monitoring of Project Emissions It is established whether the monitoring plan provides for reliable and complete project emission data over time.
 B.9.1.
-Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the greenhouse gas emissions within the project boundary during the crediting period? by hav par sta cor Th lea acc mo The AEF and AED will be monitored on line by the control system of ALBRAS, which have capacity to storage all operation parameters and treat the figures according statistical approach considering 95% confidence interval (Student's t-distribution).
-The slope coefficient will be measured at least each 3 years, and the results treated according the US EPA Protocol for PCF monitoring /16/ and Calculation of IPCC Tier 3b PCF Calculation Coefficients form ОК
+Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the greenhouse gas emissions within the project boundary during the crediting period? /1/ DR The AEF and AED will be monitored on line by the control system of ALBRAS, which have capacity to storage all operation parameters and treat the figures according statistical approach considering 95% confidence interval (Student's t-distribution).
+The slope coefficient will be measured at least each 3 years, and the results treated according the US EPA Protocol for PCF monitoring /18/ and Calculation of IPCC Tier 3b PCF Calculation Coefficients form Measurement of PCF /7/, including calibration of FTIR equipment using certificated standard PFC gas OK B.9.2.
+Are the choices of project GHG indicators reasonable and conservative? /1/ DR Yes. ОК B.9.3.
+Is the measurement method clearly stated for each /1/ DR See B.9.1 OK